 HAMLET 2016

 In 2015-16 we produced Hamlet, our first full-scale theare production with the school.
 It was set in a punk nightclub in modern day and the school were accommodating enough to allow us to take over the school hall for a full two weeks to enable us to fully transform it into an immersive theatre space.
-Watch this short film made by media pupils at the school to find out more about 2016's project.
+Watch this short film made by media pupils at the school to find out more about the project.

 |